flecce/ticketing-ddd-cqrs-es/README.md

-# Simple ASP.NET Core web application based on DDD, CQRS and EventSourcing
+# Simple ASP.NET Core web application based on DDD, CQRS and Event Sourcing

 The Ticketing web application is a simple example of DDD, CQRS and Event Sourcing patterns: